Made in Australia from imported and local ingredients

 When did that record come out?

 There are fanatics like me who must find the original version of a song, but it isn’t always straightforward.
 If two records appear around the same time, you might not be able to refine it further, and all you have is speculation or circumstantial evidence.
-I can publish that, but I use words like probably, possibly, and plausibly.
+I can publish that, but I use words like probably and possibly.
 Sometimes I just have to declare it a draw and leave it at that.

 Read more at my blog.